Heroes-Academy/Intro-to-Python-Summer-2016/docs/source/info.rst

 When does this course meet?
 ---------------------------

-The Intro to Python course will meet from 11:30 AM to 1:30 PM on the following Sundays:
+The Intro to Python course will meet from 2:00 pm to 4:00 pm on the following days:

-- April 10, 17, 24
+- July 11 through July 15
-- May 1, 8, 15, 22
+- July 18 through July 22
-- June 5, 12, 19

 How do I register for this course?
 ----------------------------------

-This course has already begun, but new courses are started at regular intervals!
 The list of courses are `listed on the HEROES website <http://www.njgifted.org/course-list-view>`_.
 If you have any questions about the process, you can check out the `HEROES Frequently Asked Questions <http://www.njgifted.org/page?name=faqs>`_.